shirazlinux/free-software-philosophy/content/learn/four-freedoms.md

 part of something bigger.
 You can also share your improvements to it -- then it's better for everyone!

+{{< tip >}}
+You can charge a fee to those you share the software with, for instance to cover the costs of bandwidth.
+Note however that the recipient is entitled to share it on themselves without paying back any royalties.
+{{< /tip >}}

 ## 3: Collaborate on the software

 The fourth freedom guarantees one additional right: the right to **collaborate**